dsikkema/playdo-frontend/product-vision.md

 The foundation of our approach is hands-on, practical application.
 Students type every character of code themselves, run it, observe the results, and make their own modifications.
 This creates a visceral connection to the code that no amount of passive learning can match.

-The Playdo AI doesn't just tell students about programming concepts—it guides them to discover these concepts through direct application, leading to deeper understanding and better retention.
+The PlayDo AI doesn't just tell students about programming concepts—it guides them to discover these concepts through direct application, leading to deeper understanding and better retention.

 ### Gentle Guidance

 We firmly believe in making coding accessible by removing unnecessary barriers while preserving the authentic learning experience.
-The Playdo AI provides clear, specific guidance when errors occur—explaining what went wrong and how to fix it without writing the exact solution code.
+The PlayDo AI provides clear, specific guidance when errors occur—explaining what went wrong and how to fix it without writing the exact solution code.

 This approach strikes a balance between:
 - Preventing the frustration that causes many beginners to abandon programming